-I love everything about fishing and am always on the lookout to broaden my skills.
-From offshore bottom bashing and slow-pitch jigging to chasing barra, threadies and fingermark in the estuaries, I love it all.
+I love everything about fishing, especially in the Capricorn Coast area and am always on the lookout to broaden my skills.
+From offshore bottom bashing and slow-pitch jigging to chasing barramundi, threadies and fingermark in the estuaries, I love it all.
 So without further ado, let’s get stuck into what’s been happening here on the Capricorn Coast.
 November is now upon us and the most important thing to happen this month is barramundi outside of designated impoundments are off the radar from November 1 to February 1 next year.

 Yep, old pink eyes need a spell to do their best to repopulate the estuaries throughout the area.
 So what do you do with all that barra gear?
 Pack it away for three months and let it collect dust?
-Heck no. If you want your barra fix, then a couple of great impoundment options aren’t far away.
-Lake Awoonga is only a short drive from Gladstone.
+Heck no. If you want your barramundi fix, then a couple of great impoundment options aren’t far away.
+Lake Awoonga is only a short drive from Gladstone – Carpricorn Coast.

 The dam is in its rebuilding phase after past flood events washed out a lot of the resident barramundi.
 However, barra are still there to be caught if you look in the right places.
 Another little gem that’s showing real promise is Lake Callide.
 Only 12km from Biloela in central Queensland and 90km southwest of Gladstone, it’s not that far from civilisation.